 - 1. The robot cannot exceed 400mm long, 300mm wide, 300mm tall, nor 1kg (excluding wired controller) in weight. - 2.
 The robot is controlled by wired manual controller.
 Player may move around with the robot. - 3.
 The robot can use only two gear boxes for walking motion, two gear boxes for mechanic movement and two motorized propellers to move in the water. - 4.
-No more than 8 pieces of 1.5V AA size batteries can be used to drive the actuators and catcher and NO additional energy devices can be installed.
-Batteries will be provided by the Organizer. - 5.
-Only FA-130 and RE-260 motors can be used to drive the propeller.
+No more than 8 pieces of 1.5V AA alkaline batteries can be used to drive the actuators and catcher and NO additional energy devices can be installed.
+Batteries must comply with the specification set by the Organizer. - 5.
+Only FA-130 or RE-260 motors can be used to drive the propeller.